gloryofrobots/arza/README.md

 ```
 or better use pypy

-Currently, compilation via RPython toolchain not supported but it can be done with some effort.
+Currently, compilation via RPython toolchain is not supported but it can be done with some effort.
-There are no working REPL at the moment
+There are no working REPL at the moment.

 ## Features